Karimwalid7/URL_Shortner-/README.md

 ## Deliverables
 1. Fully functional URL shortener webservice with REST API endpoints.
-2. SQLite database for URL mappings.
+2. PostgreSQL database for URL mappings.
 3. Prometheus configuration to scrape metrics.
 4. Grafana dashboards visualizing performance and usage metrics.
 5. Docker images for the webservice, Prometheus, and Grafana.
-6. Docker Compose file for orchestration of all services.
+6. Kubernets Files for orchestration of all services.
 7. Project documentation (README, diagrams, and usage instructions).